National Arts Festival: The main programme

 A committee of curators in the various disciplines selects the content of the main programme.
 The planning process takes into account what is available locally and from outside South Africa.
 Three considerations that influence decisions are the artistic merits of any submission, the creation of a varied and balanced programme, and the costs involved.

-The fringe

-Today, the Fringe is on an equal footing with the Main Festival.
-Seasoned performers and famous directors can just as easily be found on either programme, and a slot on the main programme one year does not preclude a return to the Fringe the next.
-The distinguishing feature of the Fringe is that it is open to all and exempt from the selection process that applies to the main programme.
-Fringe participants are responsible for their own costs and 85% of their box office sales accrue to them directly.
-They are liable for certain payments for venue hire and registration fees.

 Subsidiary festivals

 A number of subsidiary festivals take place as part of the National Arts Festival: